hapax/hapax.github.io/assets/teaching.md

 ---

-The BCPE sand pile model provides a good illustration of how slopes in time and space can interact, and leads to the insight that (at least when the model is valid) the rolling layer travels like a wave down a slope at the angle of repose.
+The BCPE sand pile model shows how slopes in time and space interact, and leads to the insight that the rolling layer travels like a wave down a slope at the angle of repose.
-Although this result is (in my opinion) well and truly beyond the scrubland, there is a tantalising twist to the story of sand piles when we consider *discrete* instead of continuous models.
+Although I think we've succeeded in our task of taking the problem out of the scrubland, there's an even more spectacular twist to the story of sand piles I can resist mentioning.
-Since the details are less apposite to our differential theme, I'll just sketch the basics.

 Imagine dropping sand grains at random onto a grid of points.
 If too many grains build up at a single point, they spill onto neighbouring